evilmartians/terraforming-rails/guides/flaky.md

 - Find leaking time travelling with [`TimecopLinter`](../tools/timecop_linter)
 - Add `config.after { Timecop.return }`
+- If you rely on time zones in the app, randomize the current time zone in tests (e.g. with [`zonebie`](https://github.com/alindeman/zonebie)) to make sure your tests don't depend on it.

 ### Clear cache / in-memory stores after each test

 For example, for ActiveJob (to avoid [`have_enqueued_job`](https://relishapp.com/rspec/rspec-rails/docs/matchers/have-enqueued-job-matcher) matcher catching jobs from other tests):